 To get started with GenRocket, you will need to complete a few basic installation and setup steps.
-These steps typically only need to be completed once for first time users with the exception of occasional GenRocket Runtime updates and include the following:
+These steps typically only need to be completed once for first-time users, except for occasional GenRocket Runtime updates, and include the following:

 - Download GenRocket Runtime